Barry Callebaut AG – Annual report – 31 August 2019

 The manufacturing of the Group’s products requires raw materials such as cocoa beans, sugar and sweeteners, dairy, nuts, oils and fats.
 Therefore, the Group is exposed to commodity price risks.

-The GCRC reports via the GRM to the Group’s Audit, Finance, Risk, Quality & Compliance Committee (AFRQCC) and must inform the latter about key Group commodity risk issues and the key mitigation decisions taken.
+The GCRC reports to the Group’s Audit, Finance, Risk, Quality & Compliance Committee (AFRQCC) and must inform the latter about key Group commodity risk issues and the key mitigation decisions taken.
 The AFRQCC reviews and approves GCRC requests and ensures that the commodity risk management strategy is consistent with the Group’s objectives.
 It also sets the Group’s Value at Risk (VaR) limit for the major raw material components.
-The AFRQCC makes recommendations to the Board of Directors if deemed necessary and advises the Board of Directors on important risk matters and/or asks for approval.
+The AFRQCC makes recommendations to the Board of Directors and advises the Board of Directors on important risk matters and/or asks for approval.

 In order to quantify and manage the Group’s consolidated exposure to commodity price risks, the concept of historical VaR is applied.
 The VaR concept serves as the analytical instrument for assessing the Group’s commodity price risk under normal market conditions.
 The VaR indicates the loss, which, within a time horizon of ten days for raw materials, will not be exceeded at a confidence level of 95%, using seven years of historical market prices for each major raw material component.
 The VaR is used

-Liquidity, credit and fuel price risks are not included in the calculation, and the VaR is based on a static portfolio during the time horizon of the analysis.
-The GCRC breaks down the Group VaR limit into VaR limits for the two areas related to cocoa raw materials and non-cocoa raw materials such as sugar, dairy, oils and fats.
-The Group’s CFO and the President of Global Cocoa allocate limits in metric tonnes to the related risk reporting units for each of the two areas.
+The GCRC allocates the Group VaR limit into VaR limits for cocoa and non-cocoa raw materials such as sugar, dairy, oils and fats.
+These two VaR limits are then allocated to limits in tonnes to the related risk reporting units for each of the two areas.
 The Board of Directors is the highest approval authority for all Group Commodity Risk Management (GCRM) matters and approves the GCRM Policy as well as the Group VaR limit.

 b) Cocoa price risk and the Group’s hedging strategy